Digital Marketing Tools and Resources To Grow Your Business

 MailChimp has been around forever and continues to develop and deliver.

 Kinsta gives you 24/7 support, staging environments, cache control, easy SSL setup, and so much more.
-They are a great deal if you are looking for a combination of number of installs and traffic.
+They are a great deal if you are looking for a combination of a number of installs and traffic.
 Plus, they specialize in WordPress so if you care about a host that is optimized for WordPress then Kinsta is our recommended best option.

 I have used Gravity Forms for years to capture leads on my various websites, including Credo.
-I love Gravity Forms because it allows me to do everything I want to do – custom CSS, passing variables in URLs to help with conversion, multi-page forms, and even integrates with tools like MailChimp, Stripe, and more that I require to build my business effectively.
+I love Gravity Forms because it allows me to do everything I want to do – custom CSS, passing variables in URLs to help with conversion, multi-page forms, and even integration with tools like MailChimp, Stripe, and more that I require to build my business effectively.

 Couple Gravity Forms with GravityView and you have a killer setup upon which you can grow your business.

 If you are using GravityForms and need to display form entry data on your site, it used to be a Herculean task.
-A few years ago I discovered GravityView, built by my now-friend Zack Katz.
-Basically it’s a premium WordPress plugin that lets you display form entries in a completely customizable format.
+A few years ago I discovered GravityView–part of GravityKit–built by my friend Zack Katz.
+Basically, it’s a premium WordPress plugin that lets you display form entries in a completely customizable format.

 I love this plugin and wish more people knew about it, especially membership sites!

-We use HubSpot at Credo to help us manage our sales funnel and convert more people from a form submission to scheduling a phone call.
+We use HubSpot at Credo to help us manage our sales funnel and convert more people from form submissions to scheduling a phone call.

-For a long time we used the free CRM, but in 2018 signed up to the Sales Starter to help us better automate our sales followup and communication processes so that we can spend more time selling and focusing on the right customers as opposed to spending more time on those less committed.
+For a long time we used the free CRM, but in 2018 signed up for the Sales Starter to help us better automate our sales follow-up and communication processes so that we can spend more time selling and focusing on the right customers as opposed to spending more time on those less committed.